Undergraduate

 The One Health concept acknowledges the global interdependence of people, animals, and the environment.
 This course focuses on the animal component of One Health.
 Areas of exploration will include wildlife, livestock, and companion animals, in addition to the use of animals in research, and comparative human and animal pathology.

-Prerequisite(s): Enrolment in Year 4 of one of the following: an Honors Specialization in One Health, a BMSc degree, or an Honors BSc degree.
+Prerequisite(s): Enrolment in Year 4 of a module in IMS, Medical Bioinformatics, One Health, or Pathology.

 Extra Information: 3 lecture hours.